-Frederic C. DyBuncio has been a member of the Board of Directors since August 2011, and has served as its Vice-Chairman since August 2012.
+Frederic C. DyBuncio has been a member of the Board of Directors since August 2011, and has served as its Chairman since January 17, 2023 and as its Vice-Chairman since August 2012.
 He is concurrently the President and Chief Executive Officer of SM Investments Corporation and 2GO Group, Inc. He was formerly a career banker who spent over 20 years with JP Morgan Chase and its predecessor institutions.
 During his stint in the banking industry, he was assigned to various executive positions where he gained substantial professional experience in the areas of credit, relationship management and origination, investment banking, capital markets, and general management.
 He has worked and lived in several major cities including New York, Seoul, Bangkok, Hong Kong, and Manila.
 He graduated from Ateneo de Manila University with a Bachelor of Science degree in Business Management and finished a Master's degree in Business Administration program at the Asian Institute of Management.